 With some 20+ years hands on, coal face experience of NZ and NZ business, and a mine of contacts Glenn is well positioned to offer advice, referrals or suggestions on the NZ Business landscape and how your business can best benefit from it.

-Glenn warmly welcomes you to contact him directly to discuss creating branding or marketing articles for your business or brand in NZ.
+Glenn warmly welcomes you to contact him directly via his websites to discuss creating branding or marketing articles for your business or brand in NZ.